Pagadian

 Pagadian began as stop-over for traders who plied the road between the old Spanish fort-town of Zamboanga on the southwestern tip of the Zamboanga Peninsula and other bigger towns to the north of the old Zamboanga Province.
 Except for its sheltered bay and good fishing grounds, it was not a promising site because it is situated on steeply rolling terrain.
 In the course of its local history, waves of different kinds of people came to stay, and eventually called among themselves "Pagadianons".

 The iconic symbol of Pagadian is its uniquely designed tricycle built to adopt to the city's hilly terrain.
 It is the only place in the Philippines with a public transport inclined at about 25-40° angle.
+In recent years, these iconic inclined public transport have been slowly being replaced by modernized tricycles that are locally called "bao-bao", a kind of auto rickshaw, due to the latter's fuel-efficiency, less noise and being environment-friendly due to its smoke-less emissions.

 Etymology

-The city proper and surrounding areas of today's barangays of Muricay, Tawagan Sur and White Beach was originally named Talapukan, an indigenous word that means "a place of numerous springs."
-The officially accepted origin of its name are words taken from Iranun, pagad ("to wait") and padian ("market") which shows that Pagadian had been a trading area in the past.
-Other theories suggest that it was named after a bird that the native inhabitants call gagadian or that the city's name came from the word pangadyi ("prayer"), later to be known as pangadyian ("a place to pray" or "land of prayers").
-The name Pagadian is also speculated to be derived from the Subanen word pengadian which means "school".
+The name "Pagadian" originates from a Subanen corruption of the Iranun or Maguindanao term padian, meaning "marketplace" (compare with Parián).
+The modern city of Pagadian was founded on the sitio of Talapukan, which in turn meant "a place where springs abound."

 History

-Early settlers

-The native inhabitants in the area were the Lumads, specifically Subanens.
-Then came Iranun and Maguindanaon settlers who converted the people to Islam.
-A sizeable number of lumads who refused to be converted eventually settled in the highlands.

-Spread of Islam
+Subanons (Early Historic Era)

+The first known settlers in Pagadian were the Subanen people who established a coastal fishing and trading village.
+The settlers in what would later become Pagadian referred to themselves as "getaw Belengasa," or "from around the Balangasan River" to distinguish themselves from the nearby Subanen populations who were "getaw Dumenghilas" (from around the Dumangkilas River and Bay), "getaw Sibuguey" (from around the Sibuguey River and Bay), or "getaw Thebed" (from around the river of Thebed in Labangan).